-- SPI Spin of the target nucleus, I. - AP Scattering radius in units of 10^{-12} cm.
-No channel quantum number dependence is permitted by the format. - LSSF Flag governing the interpretation of the File 3 cross sections. - LSSF=0 File 3 contains partial "background" cross sections, to be added to the average unresolved cross sections calculated from the parameters in File 2. - LSSF=1 File 3 contains the entire dilute cross section for the unresolved resonance region.
-File 2 is to be used solely for the calculation of the self-shielding factors, as discussed in Section 2.4.17. - NE Number of energy points at which energy-dependent widths are tabulated.
-For the limit on NE see Appendix G. - NLS Number of l-values.
+SPI Spin of the target nucleus, I.

+- AP Scattering radius in units of 10^{-12} cm.
+No channel quantum number dependence is permitted by the format. - LSSF Flag governing the interpretation of the File 3 cross sections.

+- LSSF=0 File 3 contains partial "background" cross sections, to be added to the average unresolved cross sections calculated from the parameters in File 2. - LSSF=1 File 3 contains the entire dilute cross section for the unresolved resonance region.
+File 2 is to be used solely for the calculation of the self-shielding factors, as discussed in Section 2.4.17. - NLS Number of l-values.
 For the limit on NLS see Appendix G. - \mathbf{ES}i Energy of the ith point used to tabulate energy-dependent widths. - L Value of l. - AWRI Ratio of the mass of a particular isotope to that of the neutron. - NJS Number of J-states for a particular l-state.
-For the limit on NJS see Appendix G.

-- AJ Floating-point value of J (the spin, or total angular momentum of the set of parameters). - D Average level spacing for resonances with spin J. (D may be energy-dependent if LRF=2). - AMUX Number of degrees of freedom used in the competitive width distribution.
-(Assuming it is inelastic, $1.0 \le AMUX \le 2.0$, determined by whether the spin of the first excited state is zero or not.)4 - AMUN Number of degrees of freedom in the neutron width distribution.
-(1.0 < AMUN < 2.0) - AMUG Number of degrees of freedom in the radiation width distribution.
+For the limit on NJS see Appendix G. - AJ Floating-point value of J (the spin, or total angular momentum of the set of parameters). - D Average level spacing for resonances with spin J. (D may be energy-dependent if LRF=2). - AMUX Number of degrees of freedom used in the competitive width distribution.
+(Assuming it is inelastic, $1.0 \le AMUX \le 2.0$, determined by whether the spin of the first excited state is zero or not.)4 - AMUN Number of degrees of freedom in the neutron width distribution. $(1.0 \le AMUN \le 2.0)$ - AMUG Number of degrees of freedom in the radiation width distribution.
 (At present AMUG = 0.0.
-This implies a constant value of Γ{γ} .) - AMUF Number of degrees of freedom in the fission width distribution. $(1.0 \le AMUF \le 4.0)$ - MUF Integer value of the number of degrees of freedom for fission widths. $(1 \le MUF \le 4)$ - INT Interpolation scheme to be used for interpolating between the cross sections obtained from average resonance parameters.
-Parameter interpolation is discussed in the Procedures Section 2.4.2. - GN0 Average reduced neutron width.
-It may be energy-dependent if LRF=2. - GG Average radiation width.
-It may be energy-dependent if LRF=2. - GF Average fission width.
-It may be energy-dependent if LRF=1 or 2. - GX Average competitive reaction width, given only when LRF=2, in which case it may be energy-dependent.
+This implies a constant value of Γ{γ} .) - AMUF Number of degrees of freedom in the fission width distribution. $(1.0 \leq AMUF \leq 4.0)$ - MUF Integer value of the number of degrees of freedom for fission widths. $(1 \leq MUF \leq 4)$ - INT Interpolation scheme to be used for interpolating between the cross sections obtained from average resonance parameters.
+Parameter interpolation is discussed in the Procedures Section 2.4.2.